gjw13/Database-Management-System/README.md

 ## Query Input Manager
 ### Input
   Our query input manager is a simple line editor when run from the command line interface.
 Queries are entered through the CLI and received by the parser.
+Upon arrival in the parser, each word in the query is converted to lowercase.
+This becomes important because each value in the relation will be all lower case.
+Key words can be either upper or lowercase.

 ### Parser
   Our top-down recursive parser iterates through a query to determine the necessary information to pass to the evaluator/back end of our system.